A Riche chapter of Egyptian history shuts its doors

 Cairo’s Café Riche became a similar cultural and intellectual magnet when it was taken over by Greek-Egyptian Michelle Nicola Bolitez, who was a lover and patron of the arts.
 He set up a theatre there that soon become one of the most well-known performance spaces in town.

 The Cairo in which Riche established its glory was a dizzying city of bewildering contrasts and contradictions.
 It was a grand European metropolis just down the river from the ancient native city.
 At once an inclusive multicultural melting pot, it largely excluded the local population who were forced to live by a separate set of laws.
-An elitist playground for pashas and the nobility, its streets teemed with high-born and minority and nationalist revolutionaries, including a number who barely spoke Arabic.
+An elitist playground for pashas and the nobility, its streets teemed with high-born and minority socialist and nationalist revolutionaries, including a number who barely spoke Arabic.
 The city was also a space where the shoots of liberal democracy were kept from blossoming by the combined might of the palace and the British.

 Café Riche was, in many ways, a microcosm of these different realities.
 While well-to-do customers enjoyed the singing skills of the likes of then-pro-royalist new talent Um Kalthoum – who later became the legendary “Star of the Orient” – anti-British agitators printed pamphlets for the 1919 in the café’s basement.